Long Term Rental Property Pros and Cons: The Wealth-Building Side

 Live off your income from rentals:

+You need to have a min of $500 cash flow per month if everything is normal.
+If you’re getting top rent, then only bad things can happen like a vacancy, roof repair, new AC, damage etc. So the $500, should be enough cushion for you to be safe.
 The thought was, is to buy 5-10 rentals and you retire off of them.
 Well, in todays world, everything is just so expensive, like life, real estate, AC’s, labour and in Arizona, very few homes cash flow here.
 In my experience, if it doesn’t cash flow, sell it.
 You can always try airbnb or furnished rental, you can make more per month but its more work.
-You have to figure out where your money would be better off, maybe a 4% money market would work.
+You have to figure out where your money would be better off, Time eventually is the ultimate wealth.

 5. Tax Advantages That Compound Over Time